snap-stanford/relbench/README.md

 # Development

-If you wish to contribute to RelBench, follow the instructions below
+If you wish to develop new features for RelBench:
 ```
 python3 -m venv venv
 source venv/bin/activate